1professionalusername/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It's an object representation of the html elements on a webpage.

 2. What is an event?

+Something that 'happens' to html elements when js event handler is used on them.

 3. What is an event listener?

+Something that 'listens' for an event to take place and then reacts to it.

 4. Why would we convert a NodeList into an Array?

+So we can use map or forEach to iterate through them.

 5. What is a component?

+A reusable piece code that is used for elements that have the same style and/or function.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product